grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/01 aws/06 SignatureV4.md

 excerpt: 'SignatureV4 is used to sign and pre-sign requests to AWS services using the Signature V4 algorithm'
 ---

 With SignatureV4, you can produce authenticated HTTP requests to AWS services.
-Namely, it lets you to sign and pre-sign requests to AWS services using the [Signature V4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) algorithm.
-The `sign` operation produces a signed request, with authorization information stored in its headers, while the `presign` operation produces a pre-signed request, with authorization information stored in its query string parameters.
+Namely, it lets you sign and pre-sign requests to AWS services using the [Signature V4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) algorithm.
+The `sign` operation produces a signed request with authorization information stored in its headers.
+The `presign` operation produces a pre-signed request with authorization information stored in its query string parameters.

 SignatureV4 is included in both the dedicated jslib `signature.js` bundle and the `aws.js` one, containing all the service's clients.